Arrow-right Camera

 “Super long way,” senior forward Ben Gregg said of Gonzaga’s defensive improvement against Baylor. “(USC) was our first time playing someone else altogether, so my expectations weren’t too high for that.
 That’s what we needed to change and we knew that and this whole week of practice we’ve been going super hard, kind of emphasizing the defensive side of the ball.”

 The stats weren’t pretty in the desert.
 In the second half, the Trojans shot 65.5%, including 50% on 3-pointers, and made 16 of 19 free throws (84.2%).
-For the game, USC made 55.4% of their shots, 47.1% from distance.
+USC made 55.4% of its shots, 47.1% from distance.

 “They’re a tough matchup with (Omier) inside and just the way he rebounds the ball we were very concerned about that,” Zags coach Mark Few said.
 “And gosh, their quickness, it was probably evident to everybody.
 They’re jet quick.

 “The guys did a far better job than we did against USC of leveling guys off and helping each other.
 They were in the gaps and made some nice plays off the ball.
-They did an awesome job of taking the message after that exhibition and executing because you can’t guard those guys one-on-one.
+They did an awesome job of taking the message after that exhibition and executing because you can’t guard those guys 1-on-1.
 We definitely had to be in gap defense and rotate around.”

-Graham Ike and Gregg had successful shifts defending Omier, who has scored 1,838 career points.
 The 6-9, 250-pound Ike held his ground in the lane and grabbed eight rebounds.
 Omier went to his power game against Gregg, but he misfired on one post move when forced to shoot with his left hand and on another he got near the rim but an off-balance attempt was way off target.

-Gonzaga forward Braden Huff several times helped on screens, slowed down the ballhandler and was able to recover on a Baylor big in the paint.
+Gonzaga forward Braden Huff helped several times on screens, slowed down the ballhandler and was able to recover on a Baylor big in the paint.

 “They’re deeper than us right now, and their depth is experienced and they know what they’re looking to do,” Baylor coach Scott Drew said.
 “We let the pace and tempo get away from us.
 Some bad offense, a lot of turnovers led to some easy ones.
 Once they got that gap, it made it really hard.
 They kind of took us out of what we’re trying to do.”